LOST-STATS/lost-stats.github.io/Contributing/Contributing.md

 * Time Series
 * Other

-You can ignore `has_children` - that stays the same.
-You can also ignore `nav_order` - leaving this at 1 for everything will put everything in alphabetical order.
+For the most part, you should generally ignore `has_children`.
+(An exception is if you are creating a new section that *does* have new child pages, but then you are probably better off filing an issue with us to make sure this is done correctly.)
+You can also ignore `nav_order` &mdash; leaving this at 1 for everything will put everything in alphabetical order.

 ## Introduction